 Pay for Success is a public-private partnership which funds effective social services through a performance-based contract.
 PFS models, sometimes called social impact bonds (SIBs), connect evidence-based service providers with impact investors who provide upfront funding for programs, and government agencies that agree to repay that investment if a given program achieves predetermined goals.
 Put even more simply, PFS leverages private investments to better enable governments to partner with high-performing providers and expand effective programs

 Social Finance US has been at the forefront of the PFS movement in the US since the organization’s founding in 2011.
 As a leading PFS intermediary, they play multiple important roles bringing a PFS project to life: helping governments and nonprofits identify interventions and populations where a PFS approach is feasible; designing how payments can be linked to specific outcomes; partnering with governments and nonprofits to help strengthen their capabilities in outcomes measurement; and raising capital from commercial and philanthropic investors.
 And once a PFS project is underway, Social Finance helps provide the glue between the project partners to keep things running smoothly.

-Read the full article about Pay for Success partnerships and social services by Positive Returns (via medium.com).
+Read the full article about Pay for Success partnerships and social services by Chris Jurgens of Positive Returns at Medium.